As Seen in the September 2009 Issue of Western Cleaner & Launderer

 I heard from some readers that my last few articles were a little too technical and in addressing those comments, I’ve decided to go back to basics.
 That is to say, what are basic concerns that dry cleaners have?
 Since this is the Environmental Corner and staying with that topic, it is my experience that one of those basic concerns that dry cleaners might have deals with the questions, “How am I going to pay for an environmental investigation and clean-up?”
 Old insurance policies may be an answer.

-For years I’ve espoused that business owners need to find their old comprehensive general liability (CGL) policies and store them in a safe, dry and fireproof place.
+For years I’ve espoused that business owners need to find their old commercial general liability (CGL) policies and store them in a safe, dry and fireproof place.
 CGL policies were purchased by business owners to coverage them against all liability exposures of a business unless specifically excluded.
 Coverage includes products, completed operations, premises and operations, elevators, independent contractors, to name a few.
 Note the key words, “unless specifically excluded”.
 These words are very important in determining whether an individual or businesses old insurance policies can be used to pay for environmental investigations and clean-ups.

 In general, prior to the early 1970’s, CGL policies did not contain language that excluded environmental pollution and contamination.
 Between ~1972 to ~1985, CGL policies contained language that covered “unexpected and unintended releases”.
 Such unexpected and unintended releases mean accidental releases or accidental spills, not intentional releases, which would be better defined as dumping or disposing.
 After ~1985, most insurance companies added very specific language to CGL policies that contained absolute pollution exclusion.
 In other words, they were not covering individuals and businesses for pollution or contamination associated with dry cleaning operations.
 A separate environmental policy would be required to cover environmental pollution and contamination.